 Discoveries and Looking Ahead

 As we collected assets and artifacts for the project (i.e. video of Pearl Primus, a video of Earl “Snake Hips” Tucker, a photo of Dayton Contemporary Dance Company, etc.) we realized this project would run into copyright issues.
 This was also brought up in our first user test and demonstration during our Grad Day Showing in OSU’s Dance Department.
 However, using materials without permissions to create a proof of concept was successful.
 We also have discussed converting the app for cross platform use as it is currently only Android based.

 In addition, Vuforia only recognizes images not text unless graphically designed, so using Gottschild’s “Digging” posed some problems in that the content that we wanted to highlight only had text on the pages and all the photos for the whole book were located in the center.
 For the pages that didn’t have imagery, we used found photos and created inserts to the parts of the book.
 Although effective, it was most satisfying when the photographs printed on the books pages came to life.
 If designing an educational tool for augmented reality again, I would prefer to work with the writers as the book is being designed to keep Augmented Reality in the design process creating a more cohesive visual and educational experience.

-Advisor/Instructor: Shadrick Addy ACCAD
+Advisor on the project: Shadrick Addy ACCAD